alexndambuki/alexndambuki/README.md

 - 🌱 I’m currently learning **Tableau,R**

-- 💬 Ask me about **SQL,Excel.**
+- 💬 Ask me about **SQL,Excel,PowerBi.**

 - 📫 How to reach me **alndambuki@gmail.com**

-- ⚡ Fun fact **Life is wonderful and beautiful, the struggles and tribulations make it a bit better, makes you mindful of the fact that we wont be here for long and that makes desires powerful.**
+- ⚡ Fun fact **Life is wonderful and beautiful, the struggles and tribulations make it a bit better, make you mindful of the fact that we won't be here for long and that makes desires powerful.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">